ISISComputingGroup/ibex_developers_manual/Reflectometers.md

 ### Equipment on the beam

-#### Poleriser/Super Mirror
+#### Polariser/Super Mirror

 An active component before the sample which changes the angle of the incoming beam

 #### Slit

 Slits are passive components that can sit anywhere along the beam line.
-A slits centre is measured from the beam's path.
+The centre of a slit is measured from the beam's path.

 #### Analyser

 An active component placed after the sample which will split the beam.
-Some forms on analysers change the beam path horizontally some vertically.
-In the case of vertically they should be treated like mirrors with an angle.
+Some forms of analysers change the beam path horizontally, some vertically.
+In the vertical case they should be treated like mirrors with an angle.

 #### Detector